strobosco/summaries/ECON/100/DEFINITIONS.md

 - **economic variable:** something measureable that can have different values (people employed in manufacturing)
 - **hypothesis:** statement about an economic variable that is true or false
-- **casual relationship:** the hypothesis concerns a relationship in which on event CAUSES an effect
+- **casual relationship:** the hypothesis concerns a relationship in which one event CAUSES an effect

 ### POSITIVE AND NORMATIVE ANALYSIS